Oneida Indian Nation

-Today the Oneida Indian Nation owns tribal land in Verona, Oneida, and Canastota, New York, on which it operates a number of businesses.
-These include a resort with a Class III gambling casino.

-The OIN was a party to land claim suits against the state of New York for treaties and purchases it made after the American Revolutionary War without ratification by the United States Senate, as required under the US Constitution.
+The OIN was a party to land claim suits against the state of New York for treaties and purchases it made after the American Revolutionary War without ratification by the United States Congress, as required under the US Constitution.
 The litigation covered complex issues related to trust lands, Class III gaming, property, and sales tax collection.
 The 2013 landmark agreement entered into on May 16, 2013, between Madison and Oneida Counties, the OIN, and the state resolved these issues.

+Today, the Oneida Indian Nation maintains sovereignty over roughly 18,000 acres of land in Madison and Oneida County, New York where they operate a number of businesses under the 2013 landmark agreement between the OIN, the State of New York, and Madison and Oneida Counties.
+These businesses include a resort with a Class III gambling casino.

 Government

-The tribe is headquartered in Verona, New York, and the Nation Representative is Ray Halbritter.
+The tribe is headquartered in Verona, New York, and the national representative is Ray Halbritter.
 Halbritter has led the OIN since 1985, alongside Richard Chrisjohn; an additional leader.
-In 1993, the United States government formally recognized Mr. Halbritter as the OIN leader.
+In 1993, the United States government formally recognized Halbritter as the OIN leader.
 The tribal council consists of 8 clan members.

 Traditionally, the male council members are responsible for daily decisions.
-The Clan Mothers make long-term decisions.
-Tradition also requires Nation leaders and Members to consider the impact on the next seven generations when making decisions.
+The Clan Mothers make long-term decisions.Tradition also requires national leaders and citizens to consider the impact on the next seven generations when making decisions.